mmnaviwala/cppListOfList/README.md

 ===================

 * This program demonstrates how linked list of linked list work in C++
-* No STL classes have been used in this program.
+* No STL classes used in this program.
-* As a result the program displays numbers from 0-99, where numbers 0-9 are part of first list and then each number has its own list which is 'that number + 10'
+* As a result, the program displays numbers from 0-99, where numbers 0-9 are part of first list and then each number has its own list which is 'that number + 10'
-* (Compiled this program with Borland C++ compiler)
+* (Tested the program using Borland C++ compiler, and it works perfectly)

 Output of the program: